-A sister recounts her experience of growing up with her brother, denying his drug use and coming to terms with his progress in recovery.
+A sister recounts her experience of growing up watching her brother’s sober journey, denying his drug use, and coming to terms with his progress in recovery.

 Growing up my brother and I were never friends, we were never close, we never hung out.
 I always attributed our arguments to just being “regular siblings.”
 Once we got into high school things got really bad.
 I would tell myself that if it came down to the wire he would be there for me, as I would him, but deep down I didn’t believe it.
 I had a brother, yes, but I didn’t want anything to do with him.
 When my friends would ask about how my brother was, I would say he sucked and he was the worst brother ever.
 I often wished I didn’t have a brother; I figured one less self-absorbed jerk in my life would be great!
 Once he left for college though I found myself missing him, I wanted him to come home and to see him.
 The same thing was still true when I left for college.
 Anytime I would come home, I would ask my parents if my brother was going to be there also.